clemsos/mapmakers.space/_drafts/2018-03-27-report-workshop-china.md

 ![](/uploads/laurent.jpg)

-*Object map by Laurent, living and working in Guangong for several years.*
+*Five years around in Guangdong - object mapping by Laurent.*

 As our goal was to learn about how things are made in China, we decided that we should make something.
-As researchers, we usually do books.
-Therefore, we decided to make a book in the short span of time of our investigation (10 days).
+As researchers, our main work concerns books.
+Therefore, we decided to make a book - well, a zine - in the short span of time of our investigation.
 One of the goal was to understand and provide a clear example of the legendary *Shenzhen speed*, in the city were products usually raise and fell in a matter of days.

-Words changing in meaning and use, places disappearing or moving, people leaving or arriving...
-One of the great challenge for researchers in China is the velocity of changes.
-To understand better the incredible pace of things here, we inflict a very ambitious time constrain by setting the goal of making a book in a few days.
+Words changing in meaning and use, places disappearing or moving, people leaving or arriving... one of the great challenge for researchers in China is the velocity of changes.
+To understand better the incredible pace of things here, we inflict an ambitious time constrain on ourselves by setting the goal of making a book in a few days.
 After 8 days of fieldwork, we spent a day selecting materials, defining a plan and compiling into a booklet.
 It was a late night on inDesign, as you may imagine.

-We did not aim at having a full analysis written.
-We know that scientific publishing takes time.
-Our goal was to put together a first version of a book that will continue to evolve with the following steps of this research.
-We still have to explore all the data and materials we collected, write proper reporting and methodological notes, and of course providing interesting and useful analysis based on these.
+We did not aim at having a fully written analysis.
+Scientific writing takes time.
+Our goal was to capture the raw energy that drives things in Shenzhen by putting together a first version of a book that will continue to evolve as this research goes on.
+Next steps will be dedicated to the exploration of materials we collected during this session and fieldwork before that.

-For this very first version, we decided to just present elements of methodology we used as an introduction.
+For this very first version of the book, we decided to just present raw elements of methodology we used.
 This book still to come and is in the making.
-Here is a first preview.
+Here is a first preview, as an introduction.

 <style>
   #slideshow-zine {